The latest edition of the GED® test was introduced in the U.S. a few years ago.

 Since the introduction of the new GED test, the GED diploma guarantees again that diploma holders are academically fit and have the skills and knowledge comparable to those of high school graduates.

-In early 2016, GED officials decided to lower the passing score on each of the four modules from 150 145 as extensive research had revealed that GED graduates were outperforming their high school peers in college and that initially, the passing requirements were set too high.
+Two years after the new test was introduced, GED officials decided to lower the passing score on each of the four modules from 150 145 as extensive research had revealed that GED graduates were outperforming their high school peers in college and that initially, the passing requirements were set too high.
 This was great news!

 With the new GED testing scoring system, your chances to be successful on the GED Test have increased.
 To get the best possible test scores, you can take this website’s free online video lessons and practice tests.
 Studying for the GED test through online video lessons is actually one of the best ways to help you get all set for the real thing fast and earn your GED credential effectively!